QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow

 In summary, the \textit{crossing symmetry} ensures the existence of a topological ground state ${\ket{\Psi}}$ that satisfies the no-flux condition.
-This property allows a symmetry-preserving RG flow to probe deeper into the bulk, relating the RG Callan-Symanzik equation into the Wheeler-DeWitt equation.
+This property allows the SymTFT slab to relate physical boundary states at different cutoff scales, turning the RG Callan-Symanzik equation into the Wheeler-DeWitt/no-flux constraint.
 On the other hand, \textit{modular invariance} provides the framework to end this procedure by specifying the quantum measure in 3D.
 This measure is encoded in the choice of a specific ground state ${\ket{\Psi}}$, which allows the termination and collapse of the 3D bulk into an intrinsically well-defined 2D theory.